 Can you tell the difference between fake bird’s nest soup and real bird’s nest soup?

-If you’ve had the courage and curiosity to try the prized soup, there’s a good chance you were so enamored by the new experience that you weren’t too concerned about whether or not what you were eating was fake.
+For the beginners, you had the courage and curiosity to try the prized soup, and there’s a good chance you were so enamored by the new experience that you weren’t too concerned about whether or not what you were eating was fake.

 Unfortunately, the edible bird’s nest market is overrun with fake producers who are looking to cash in on what is a booming niche food market: one pound of bird’s nests can sell for more than $4,000 per pound.

 Couple that with tourists’ increasing interest in the Asian delicacy and you’ve got a formula for fraud.

 As experts in the edible bird’s-nest industry, our goal is to help you distinguish between fake bird’s nests and authentic ones.